 Springtime means review.
 Whether you are preparing for standardized tests, district testing, or simply benchmark reviews, you will be spending time going over all the amazing things your students have learned this year.
 Why not make review more fun?

-Which, less face it, can be kind of BORING.
+Let’s face it, review can be kind of BORING.
 For your students.
 And for you.

 But it doesn’t have to be.
 Try one of these four, easy ways to make review more fun for everyone.

-If you are teaching virtually or your classroom has access to technology, you need to try Kahoot!
-This was one of my students’ favorite activities because it’s always so much fun.
+Kahoot! is a simple classroom game that always makes review more fun!
+You do need access to technology for this game.
+But Kahoot! was one of my students’ favorite activities because it’s always so much fun.
 It was also one of my favorites because it’s easy to set-up and a great way to review content.

 At the Kahoot! website, you can either select from a pre-made quiz or create your own.
 I like to create quizzes from the question in standardized test practice books or my own assessment reviews.